coinlab/bitcoin-docs/a-bitcoin-primer.md

 There is already significant speculation in online forums about who may be manipulating prices and to what end.
-When Bitcoin speculators talk about surprising market movements, they discuss “The Manipulator,” a shadowy individual or group who is manipulating the price of Bitcoin with their great wealth.
+When Bitcoin speculators talk about surprising market movements, they discuss "The Manipulator," a shadowy individual or group who is manipulating the price of Bitcoin with their great wealth.
 Whether they have actually recognized a wealthy market manipulator or are anthropomorphizing the Invisible Hand of the market remains unclear.